zhang1career/rule-engine/README.md

 - Only rules in Offline status (OFFLINE) can be deleted
 - Attempting to delete rules in non-offline status will throw an exception

+**Event Association Constraints for Status Transitions**:
+- For rules transitioning to Test (TEST), Gray (GRAY), or Online (ONLINE) status, the rule must be associated with at least one event

 ### 4. Execution Flow

 1. Get execution sequence based on `eventId`